X-Projetion/0xdirsan/README.md

 - **Instagram:** [@lutfifakee](https://www.instagram.com/lutfifakee/)

 ## Disclaimer
-Please note that 0xdirsan is provided for educational purposes only.
-Use of this program for unethical or illegal activities is not recommended.
+0xdirsan is provided for educational purposes only.
+Use of this program for illegal or unethical activities is not recommended.
 The developer is not responsible for any actions taken by users.

 <br>
 <p>0xdirsan was developed by X-Projetion, a software developer with a focus on security and penetration testing.
 You can visit the website <a href="https://x-projetion.org/">X-Projetion.org</a> for more information or follow <a href="https://www.instagram. com/lutfifakee/">Instagram</a> X-Projetion for the latest updates.</p>